Calanthe/Calanthe.github.io/_drafts/2016-09-29-buggy-snake.markdown

 };
 ~~~

-During initialisation, the new audio stream is created for each specified sound.
+During initialisation, a new audio stream is created for each specified sound.
 The big issue with mobile Safari is that it does not allow to play more than one audio stream at once.
-In order to respect that (??) we take only one, randomly selected sound.
+In order to accommodate that we pick only one, randomly selected sound.
-The most important part of the `initAudio` method is, that after each initialisation of the new audio, the current element is being played and immediately paused.
+The most important part of the `initAudio` method is, that after each initialisation, the current element is played and immediately paused.
 This is the trick that will make sounds work on mobile.
-But in the end we applied that solution also to the desktop version because it allows to play a few sounds at the same time (which is helpful in TRON mode).
+But in the end we applied that solution also to the desktop version because it allows us to play a few sounds at the same time (which is helpful in TRON mode).

-Another mobile improvement we implemented was extracting background canvas from the one with the play board.
-This solution improved the overall performance, especially on mobile, because there is no need to draw all the pixels in every lop anymore (too long?).
+Another mobile improvement we implemented was extracting a background canvas from the one with the play board.
+This solution improved the overall performance, especially on mobile, because there is no need to draw all the pixels in every loop.
 If we had more time, we could improve it even better.
-Having in mind that we store the whole board's array, we could save also the previous board's state, compare those arrays and draw on the main canvas only those pixels which actually changed in the current loop.
+Bearing in mind that we store the whole board's array, we could save also the previous board's state, compare those arrays and draw on the main canvas only those pixels which actually changed in the current loop.

 And by the way, this is an interesting fragment of an article wrote by [the author][oldSnake] of the Nokia's 3300 Snake game that we stumbled upon:

 >One thing that I do remember is the way that the game only updated the screen where necessary each frame.
 These days, it’s pretty common to do a full screen refresh each frame on mobile games, but on the older devices, it was worth being careful about full screen updates.
 In Snake, only the head, tail and any food that popped in or out needed to be updated each frame.
 Doing this meant the frame rate would keep to a steady 15 fps no matter how long the snake got.

- which is called [audio sprites][audioSprites].
-`Audio sprites` is a method where, similar like in css, all of the small sounds are combined into one long audio file.
-This is an

 ###Conclusion

 That's it for now.
-I shared with you some interesting parts of the SnAkE game but there is a lot more delicious staff like calculating the timer of the bugs, drawing pixel fonts or handling key inputs.
-You can dig into the code base in the [main repository][repo].
-As always let me know if you have any questions in the comments' section below.
+I shared some interesting parts of the SnAkE game but there is a lot more delicious staff like calculating the timer of the bugs, drawing pixel fonts or handling key inputs.
+You can dig into the code base in the [repository][repo].
+As always let me know if you have any questions in the comments section below.

 [swift]: http://zofiakorcz.pl/swift-my-first-arcade-canvas-game
 [Js13kGames]: http://js13kgames.com/